colter1/AI-Project-3/README.txt

     https://github.com/pybrain/pybrain/wiki/Dependencies

-Project3.py is executable python file that meets the project specs
+Project3.py is the executable python file that meets the project specs